Contact Models in Robotics: a Comparative Analysis: Rigid contact modelling

 Regarding bilateral contacts, the contact efforts, corresponding to the Lagrange multipliers associated with the constraint \eqref{eq:bilateral_constraint}, are unconstrained.
 If a bilateral constraint is well suited to model kinematic closures, it is not to model interactions between the robot and its environment, which are better represented by unilateral contacts.
 This paper focuses on the latter, for which we provide a more detailed presentation.\\

-\textbf{Unilateral contact.} When a system is in contact with its environment, the rigid body hypothesis enforces the normal component of the separation vector between the two objects \cite{montaut2022collacc}, \textit{i.e.} the signed distance function, to be non-negative.
-Expanding the bilateral case, the constraint function $\Phi$ now coincides with the separation vector (Fig.~\ref{fig:phi_function}) and describes a unilateral constraint:
+\textbf{Unilateral contact.} When a system is in contact with its environment, the non-penetration constraint enforces the signed distance between the two objects to be non-negative \cite{pfeiffer2000multibody}.
+Defining the separation vector as the vector of minimum norm separating two shapes in contact \cite{ericson2004real,montaut2022collision}(Fig.~\ref{fig:phi_function}), the signed distance function corresponds to its normal component.
+By overloading the notation of the bilateral case, the constraint function $\Phi$ now maps to the separation vector (Fig.~\ref{fig:phi_function}) and describes a unilateral constraint:

-where $\Phi(q)\in \mathbb{R}^{3n_c}$, $n_c$ is the number of contacts and the subscripts $N$ and $T$ respectively account for the normal and tangential components.
+where $\Phi(q)\in \mathbb{R}^{3n_c}$, $n_c$ is the number of contacts; the subscripts $N$ and $T$ respectively account for the normal and tangential components.
 In practice, $\Phi$ can be computed efficiently via the Gilbert-Johnson-Keerthi (GJK)\,\cite{gilbert1988fast,montaut2022collacc} and the Expanding Polytope Algorithm (EPA) algorithms\cite{ericsonRealTimeCollisionDetection}.
-In order to ease the resolution, one can write\,\eqref{eq:non_penetration} in terms of velocities, and the Taylor expansion of this condition leads to:
+GJK operates on convex shapes, but non-convex shapes can also be handled by proceeding to decomposition into convex sub-shapes \cite{mamou2009simple} during an offline preprocessing step.
+To ease the solving, one can write\,\eqref{eq:non_penetration} in terms of velocities, and supposing that shapes are in contact, \textit{i.e.} $\Phi (q^t)_N \leq 0$, the Taylor expansion of the condition \eqref{eq:non_penetration} leads to: